 This is not the latest approved version of this apprenticeship.
 View the latest version

-This revised version of the occupational standard and end-point assessment plan has been agreed and is available for information only pending approval of the funding band.
-Once the Minister has made a funding band decision, this revised version will be approved for delivery after a notice period yet to be determined.
+This revised version of the occupational standard and end-point assessment plan has been agreed and is available for information.
+It will be approved for delivery and replace the current version for new starts from 01 December 2024.
+It will have a funding band of £16,000.

 This apprenticeship is in revision